THE LIVING DESERT

 - If the tortoise you encounter is in imminent danger of being hit by a vehicle, do the following

 - Gently pick up the tortoise on either side of the shell making sure to keep it low to the ground and level.

 - Slowly move the tortoise across the road in the direction it was already moving.

 - Place the tortoise in a shady spot 50-100 feet off the road and let it go on its way.

 - For more information and tips, please see Joshua Tree National Park’s Desert Tortoise Webpage.

 What if the tortoise I adopt turns out to be sick?

-It seems that most captive desert tortoises are now carriers of Upper Respiratory Tract Disease which recurs from time to time, especially if they are stressed.
-We try not to adopt out sick tortoises without treating them first.
-Being adopted into a new family and put in a new “territory” is considered stress.
-The symptoms are a runny nose and eyes, and wheezing breath.
-This must be treated by a veterinarian.
-If you cannot afford this, you can donate the tortoise back to The Living Desert for treatment and placement in a new home.
-You will not be able to re-adopt this tortoise and it is unlikely you would be allowed to adopt another tortoise, since providing veterinary care was one of the provisions in the adoption application form.
-All pets get sick sometimes.
-If you cannot afford veterinary care, it would be better not to have a pet.
+URTD must be treated by a veterinarian.
+If you cannot afford veterinarian care for your tortoise, you may donate the tortoise back to The Living Desert for treatment and placement in a new home.
+You will not be able to re-adopt this tortoise, and it is unlikely you would be allowed to adopt another tortoise, since providing veterinary care was one of the provisions in the adoption application form.

 Can I give my tortoise to a friend if I can no longer keep it?

 If you are no longer able to care for your desert tortoise, you may give it to a friend or family member, but you must make sure they register the tortoise under their name.
 This same rule applies to hatchlings.
 You owe it to your tortoise to make sure the person you are giving it to knows what is involved and required for the animal’s proper care.
-Make sure, if you are giving to a child, that a parent or guardian knows of, and gives consent for, the adoption.
+Make sure, if you are giving your tortoise to a child, that a parent or guardian knows of, and gives consent for, the adoption.